knoop7/Ava/README.md

 ### Features

-* **It won't dominate your screen:** Ava Pro runs as a background service.
+* **dominate screen:** Ava Pro runs as a background service.
 Voice feedback, clock, weather, media controls, and quick switches appear as floating overlays above any app you're currently using.
 They're disposable, and you retain control of your device.

-* **It won't overheat your device:** The core engine is written in native C++, not wrapped in a browser container.
+* **overheat device:** The core engine is written in native C++, not wrapped in a browser container.
 Even on a wall-mounted tablet, idle CPU usage is near zero.
 Multiple devices that have been running on the wall for years have shown no overheating issues.

-* **It's compatible with virtually any device:** Supports Android 5.0 to 16.
+* **compatible with virtually any device:** Supports Android 5.0 to 16.
 It runs on old Fire tablets, retired phones, car infotainment systems, smart mirrors, and single-board computers.
-The complete APK size is under 20 MB because all external dependencies that could be replaced with native code have been rewritten natively.

 * **All functions can be disabled:** Device's Bluetooth chip too weak?
 Simply disable the Bluetooth proxy.
 Don't need intercom?
 One-click deactivation.
 Just want a pure voice satellite?
 Cut it down to voice only.
 Each module is completely decoupled, enabling only the functions your device can handle.